Raku/intellij-ide-plugin/perl6-idea-plugin/docs/test-plan.md

 Currently, the testing environments are GNU/Linux and Windows, as there are no access to an OSX machine.

-Considering we are having 2 editions and 2 operation systems to test with (potentially 3), it makes us 4 test runs in total.
+Considering we are having 2 editions and 2 operating systems to test with (potentially 3), it makes us 4 test runs in total.

 As we have automatic tests for large chunks of functionality, this manual test